ckienast/retro.cloud/content/simply-integrating-svelte-in-rails.md

 draft = true
 +++

-At my dayjob I mostly work with Applications built on Ruby on Rails.
-On a recent Project I wanted to integrate Svelte into the frontend code to replace jQuery.
+At my dayjob I mostly work on Applications built with [Ruby on Rails](https://rubyonrails.org/).
+On a recent Project I wanted to integrate [Svelte](https://svelte.dev/) into the frontend code to replace jQuery.
 I believe the thing that most people would try in this sort of situation is to find a gem that integrates the frontend framework and provides a view helper to render components into regular views.
 Since the only gem I could find was not suitable for the project I was working on, I thought about writing the integration myself.
 This turned out to be a very simple task.

-I started with adding the svelte-loader to the project:
+I started with adding the `svelte-loader` to the project:

 ```javascript
 module.exports = {